MolSSI-Education/parallel-programming/_episodes/04-distributed-examples.md

 ~~~
 {: .output}

-Now we can clearly see an speedup when running in parallel.
+Now we can clearly see a speedup when running in parallel.

 {% include links.md %}